Approximate Methods for Solving Chance Constrained Linear Programs in Probability Measure Space: Numerical Examples

 For the cost function, we adopt

 Results are shown in Fig. \ref{fig:control_exa} for different methods by setting $\alpha$ as $15\%$.
-Fig. \ref{fig:control_exa} shows 5,000 Monte-Carlo (MC) simulations of the quadrotor system using the open-loop policy computed using chance constrained optimization-based approximate method ($P^{N}_{x,\alpha,0.01}$), sample-based approximate method ($P^{S,N}_{\mu,\alpha}$), and Gaussian mixture model-based approximate method ($P^{\theta,N}_{\mu,\alpha}$).
-When using chance constrained optimization-based approximate method ($P^{N}_{x,\alpha,0.01}$), the algorithm gives a deterministic control policy that satisfies the desired success probability $1-\alpha$.
-When using sample-based approximate method ($P^{S,N}_{\mu,\alpha}$), and Gaussian mixture model-based approximate method ($P^{\theta,N}_{\mu,\alpha}$), the algorithm give a stochastic control policies which also satisfy the desired success probability $1-\alpha$.
-For the stochastic control policies, the control inputs that generate trajectories passing through the riskier middle corridor between the obstacles are selected randomly.
-The costs by using sample-based approximate method ($P^{S,N}_{\mu,\alpha}$), and Gaussian mixture model-based approximate method ($P^{\theta,N}_{\mu,\alpha}$) are reduced by $8.2\%$ and $7.9\%$ compared to using chance constrained optimization-based approximate method ($P^{N}_{x,\alpha,0.01}$).
-This shows that our approach is able to compute a better policy that solves the problem than chance constrained optimization.
+Fig. \ref{fig:control_exa} shows 5,000 Monte-Carlo (MC) simulations of the quadrotor system using the open-loop policy computed using \textbf{Dirac-Delta} ($\epsilon=\alpha,\gamma=0.01, N=2000$), \textbf{Sample} ($S=5.1\times 10^6,N=2000$), and \textbf{GMM} ($L=6,N=2000$).
+When using \textbf{Dirac-Delta}, the algorithm gives a deterministic control policy that satisfies the desired success probability $1-\alpha$.
+When using \textbf{Sample}, or \textbf{GMM}, the algorithm gives a stochastic control policy that satisfies the desired success probability $1-\alpha$.
+The control inputs that generate trajectories passing through the riskier middle corridor between the obstacles are selected randomly for the stochastic control policies.
+The costs by using \textbf{Sample} and \textbf{GMM} are reduced by $8.2\%$ and $7.9\%$ compared to using \textbf{Dirac-Delta}.
+This shows that our approach can compute a better policy that solves the problem than a deterministic policy.